 EU sovereign technical platform

-Build the sovereignty stack Europe actually needs.
+Build the digital sovereignty Europe needs.

 Who is euphile for?